Asad-Alim/AI-powered-multivendor-e-commerce-platform/README.md

 - If a Stripe payment is still `PENDING` (webhook hasn't landed yet), cancellation is blocked until it resolves — prevents cancelling out from under an in-flight payment.
 - Restores stock.
 - If the order was already paid via Stripe, fires an actual `stripe.refunds.create(...)` call (not a stub), reverses the store's earnings ledger, and sets the order to `REFUNDED` instead of `CANCELLED`.
+### Return requests (`POST /api/orders/[orderId]/return-request` + `/approve` + `/reject`)

+- Buyer can request a return per item (not just per order) on a `DELIVERED` (or already `PARTIALLY_RETURNED`) order, as long as the store is still active; this flips the order to `RETURN_REQUESTED`.
+- Approval and rejection are decided **per item**, not per order — a vendor can approve some requested items on an order and reject others in the same batch.
+- On approval, everything happens synchronously in one DB transaction, with **no webhook involved**: stock is restored (`stockCount` incremented, `inStock: true`), the item's exact net-of-discount refund is computed from the discount share it was given at checkout, the store's earnings ledger is reversed, and — if the order was paid via Stripe — `stripe.refunds.create(...)` is attempted inside that same transaction.
+If every other item on the order is already `APPROVED`, this batch is treated as the order's final return: the once-only shipping fee is folded into the refund and the order settles as `RETURNED`; otherwise it settles as `PARTIALLY_RETURNED`.
+- The Stripe refund call is wrapped in its own try/catch that only logs on failure (see [Known Issues](#known-issues)) — it does not roll back the rest of the transaction.
 ---

 ## Coupons